College soccer: Japan

 In the 2022 national soccer team, college graduates will have more opportunities to play for their teams than immediate high school graduates.
 If a player is good enough to be selected for the national team, he can be an immediate asset, whether at university or when he joins a professional club, even if he has just joined.
 This meant that they could gain more game experience.
-Following this, Japan_national_under-23_football_team that competed in the 2020_Summer_Olympics, on which the 2022 national team was based, was also going to employ a large number of university students.Kaoru_Mitoma, a member of the Japan national football team at the 2022 FIFA World Cup, chose to go to university even though he could have joined the J.League team.
-School of Physical Education, Health and Sport Sciences University_of_Tsukuba, where Kaoru_Mitoma went to school, has produced many Japan_national_football_team players.
+Following this, Japan national under-23 football team that competed in the 2020 Summer Olympics, on which the 2022 national team was based, was also going to employ a large number of university students.
+Kaoru Mitoma, a member of the Japan national football team at the 2022 FIFA World Cup, chose to go to university even though he could have joined the J.League team.
+School of Physical Education, Health and Sport Sciences University of Tsukuba, where Kaoru Mitoma went to school, has produced many Japan national football team players.
 It is also a national research institute that has reigned for many years in Japan as an institution that researches soccer.

+In Japan, unlike European clubs, there are no youth football leagues for the U19 to U23 age groups, which correspond to university students.
+Since J.League clubs also do not field teams for these age groups, even if a player joins a J.League club, if they lack the ability to play for the top team at that point, they have no playing opportunities unless they are loaned to a lower-tier club (like J2 or J3) to gain playing time.
+Consequently, the 2025 J.League Board of Directors resolved to establish a new competition, tentatively named the “U-21 J.League,” primarily targeting players aged 21 and under.

+However, even active university student players can participate in J.League matches while maintaining their student status through the “Special License Players System.”
+For details, see :Ja:特別指定選手 and :Ja:特別指定選手としてJリーグクラブに登録された選手一覧.